Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Definitions and Basic Tools

+Replicator dynamics is described by the following system of differential equations adjusted to cost games (e.g., congestion games) and utility games (e.g., network coordination games) respectively:

-\textbf{Remark:} A fixed point of a flow is a point where the vector field is equal to zero.
-An interesting observation about the replicator is that its fixed points are exactly the set of randomized strategies such that each agent experiences equal costs/utilities across all strategies he chooses with positive probability.
-This is a generalization of the notion of Nash equilibrium, since equilibria furthermore require that any strategy that is played with zero probability must have expected cost (utility) at least as high (low) as those strategies which are played with positive probability.
+for each $i \in \mathcal{N}$, $\gamma \in S_i$.
+Observe that if $\hat{c}_{i} > c_{i\gamma}$ then $\frac{d p_{i\gamma}}{dt}>0$, i.e., $p_{i\gamma}$ is increasing with time, thus player $i$ tends to increase the probability he chooses strategy $\gamma$.
+Similarly if $\hat{c}_{i} < c_{i\gamma}$ then $\frac{d p_{i\gamma}}{dt}<0$, i.e., $p_{i\gamma}$ is decreasing with time, thus player $i$ tends to decrease the probability he chooses strategy $\gamma.$\footnote{Replicator dynamics describes rational behavior in a sense.} Replicator dynamics capture similarly rational behavior in the case of network coordination games. \begin{remark} The fixed points of replicator dynamics are exactly the set of randomized strategies such that each agent experiences equal costs across all strategies he chooses with positive probability.
+This is a generalization of the notion of Nash equilibrium, since Nash equilibria furthermore require that any strategy that is played with zero probability must have expected cost at least as high as those strategies which are played with positive probability.
+Moreover, due to the uniqueness theorem for solutions of ordinary differential equations, we have that the flow of replicator dynamics is defined for all $t \in \mathbb{R}$ and initial conditions in $\Delta$ \cite{NowakBook}. \end{remark}